impactorbitco/handbook-main/content/ims/policies/HR/Career Break Policy.md

 Version Number: 1.1
 weight: 10
 ---
-# Career Break Policy

 **1. Introduction**

-At Green Orbit Digital, we understand that employees may need to take a break from their careers for various personal reasons, such as family commitments, personal development, or health-related issues.
+At Impact Orbit Creative Group, we understand that employees may need to take a break from their careers for various personal reasons, such as family commitments, personal development, or health-related issues.
 Our Career Break Policy is designed to support employees in taking extended periods of leave while maintaining a connection with the organization and facilitating a smooth transition back to work.

 **2. Eligibility**